Yaroslaww88/homepage/README.md

 # Homepage
 My very own personal website.
-Basically this is just a résumé
+Basically this is just a résumé.

 ## Description
 This project is just a static website using some jQuery.